Patataman/Goliat/README.md

 # _"Goliat online"_

-StarCraft Terran Bot developed with [BWAPI](https://github.com/bwapi/bwapi) using [JNIBWAPI](https://github.com/JNIBWAPI/JNIBWAPI)
+StarCraft Terran Bot developed with [BWAPI](https://github.com/bwapi/bwapi) using [JNIBWAPI](https://github.com/JNIBWAPI/JNIBWAPI) (before V4.1) and [BWMirror](https://github.com/vjurenka/BWMirror) (after V4.1 (included)).
-If you want see the bot playing against the AI go to this [Youtube list](https://www.youtube.com/playlist?list=PL9JgBzni37CJBxh18jNsubarZSZKtdO2Y).
+If you want see the bot playing against the game's AI go to this [Youtube list](https://www.youtube.com/playlist?list=PL9JgBzni37CJBxh18jNsubarZSZKtdO2Y).
+If you want see it playing against other real bots, go to the [SSCAIT](http://sscaitournament.com/) page!

 # V1

 This version has the building tree fixed.
 Including distinction of zones with 1 or more ChokePoints.